ibm-skills-network/author-workbench-knowledgebase/docs/presentation-studio/quick-start.md

 Nothing is generated, saved, or shared without your approval at two separate checkpoints: once before the deck is written, and again before it's released to you as a file.

 :::note
 This guide covers only what's live in the product today.
 A few controls you'll see on screen are tagged "Coming soon"; this guide leaves those out entirely, since they don't do anything yet.
+See [What's Next](/presentation-studio/whats-next) for what they'll do.
 :::

 ## Signing in